About This Site

-Of course, following the advice in this site does not guarantee that your kid will be a scholar or a genius.
+Of course, following the advice on this site does not guarantee that your child will be a scholar or a genius.
 A lot depends on his genetic make-up and inborn temperament.
 But genes are not destiny.
 They are raw materials that can be molded by you.
 If you make use of the tips and information in this site, you are helping to determine how these genes are expressed.
 You are increasing his (or her) chances to be the best of what he (she) can be intellectually.

-If you are pregnant or planning to get pregnant, you can get start by getting info on factors that help or harm your baby’s brain development in the womb.
+If you are pregnant or planning to get pregnant, you can start by getting info on factors that help or harm your baby’s brain development in the womb.